Cognitive Level-$k$ Meta-Learning for Safe and Pedestrian-Aware Autonomous Driving: Introduction

-\paragraph{RL with level-$k$ thinking} level-$k$ thinking, as a hierarchical model, has very strong interpretability.
-The consolidation of level-$k$ thinking and RL has become widely studied in strategic decision-making. \cite{bahaviour_qlearning_levelk} and \cite{klevel-lighting} have modeled behavioral predictions of drivers in highway driving scenarios by using level-$k$ thinking and deep $Q$-learning (DQN). \cite{bounded_marl} has introduced generalized recursive reasoning (GR2) as a novel framework to model agents with different hierarchical levels of rationality to solve MARL problems.
-However, it neither concentrates on vehicle-human issues nor deals with the fundamental challenges of human variability.
+Many earlier works have relied on imitation methods to generate the data and have assumed that pedestrians have similar response patterns.
+Recent works in \cite{Pedestrian-rich, Model_Uncertainty_Estimates} have trained models using robot hardware data and simulation data from static pedestrian agents.
+Since the models are trained offline, there is a need for capability to adapt to diverse human behaviors.
+Level-$k$ thinking, as a hierarchical model, has very strong interpretability.
+The consolidation of level-$k$ thinking and RL has become widely studied in strategic decision-making.
+Authors of \cite{bahaviour_qlearning_levelk,klevel-lighting} have modeled behavioral predictions of drivers in highway driving scenarios by using level-$k$ thinking and deep $Q$-learning (DQN).
+In addition, \cite{bounded_marl} has introduced generalized recursive reasoning (GR2) as a novel framework to model agents with different hierarchical levels of rationality to solve MARL problems, while \cite{GCH} establishes a generalized cognitive hierarchy (GCH) model which assumes that level-$k$ best-responds to all lower levels.
+However, high-dimensionality of the learning task remains a challenge together with the vehicle-human interactions.